 Recommendations for the best nutrition care

-Make standardized screening protocols mandatory in hospitals in Canada
+- Standardized screening protocols are mandatory in hospitals in Canada

-- Educate hospital administrators, physicians, nurses and allied health professionals on the need to integrate nutrition care as part of quality interdisciplinary practice
+- Hospital administrators, physicians, nurses and allied health professionals integrate nutrition care as standard inter-professional practice

-- Effective use of oral nutrition supplementation, enteral nutrition and parenteral nutrition to prevent and/or treat malnutrition
+- Oral nutrition supplementation, enteral nutrition and parenteral nutrition are used appropriately to prevent and/or treat malnutrition